NeroKazama/Nero-framework/README.md

           }
       }

-remeber to use this option your class need to extend Controller class.
+remember to use this option, your class need to extend Controller class.